drboothtj/getphylo/README.md

   - added version info to setup.py and README for none-python dependencies
   - now raises error if the user provides too few input files
   - now raises an error if an invalid phylogentic method is provided (e.g. not fasttree or iqtree)
-### Version 1
-- 1.0.0
-  - full release for Booth et al. *BMC Bioinformatics* **26**, 21 (2025).
-  - fixed handling CDSs with empty translations
-- 1.0.1
-  - fixed the functionality of -ir/--ignore-bad-records, it will now skip records in the analysis that contain poorly formatted locus tags
-  - -ir/--ignore-bad-records now only works if used in tandem with -ia/--ignore-bad-annotations, help text updated to reflect this